-Students who use inappropriate and/or profane language will receive a referral.
-Disciplinary consequences will be issued by the Assistant Principal.
+Students who use inappropriate and/or profane language will receive a warning and possible referral to administration.
+Disciplinary interventions will be issued by the Assistant Principal.

 XIII.
 Public Displays of Affection

 Students shall refrain from engaging in public displays of affection.
 Such displays include kissing, hand holding, romantic hugging, sitting on students' laps, or other behaviors that promote romantic relationships on campus.